Billie Eilish takes a look at old Hollywood look in a princess dress at the Met Gala | ExBulletin

 The blush dress of Oscar de la Renta’s young pop stars turned heads on the red carpet.
 Eilish has never worn the classic American designer to a public event before, and the animal rights activist told the New York Times that she asked the fashion label to stop selling fur before agreeing to wear her dress for fashion’s biggest night.

 Eilish’s Monday night dress echoed an old Hollywood look similar to her beloved Vogue cover earlier this year.
-For the UK Vogue June Cover, Eilish rocked a dark pink corset and swapped her black and lime green hair for soft blonde locks.
+For UK Vogue’s June cover, Eilish rocked a dark pink corset and swapped her black and lime-green hair for soft blonde locks.
 Prior to this year, Eilish tended to wear looser clothing and oversized street clothes.

 The 19-year-old told Vogue on the Met Gala’s red carpet that she decided to change her outfit because it was about time.